 - APA reserves the authority, at its sole discretion, to make modifications to the rules, format or any other aspect of the Tournament.

 - Roster changes will not be accepted at the Tournament site in Las Vegas.

-- Players who are participating in the Wheelchair Championship are not allowed to participate in other events held during the Poolplayer Championships, except MiniMania events.
+- Players who are participating in the Wheelchair Championship are not allowed to participate in other events held during the Poolplayer Championships, except MiniMania and MegaMania events.